Email: qnicolas __at__ berkeley __dot__ edu

 One approach to understanding these is a plume buoyancy framework.
 Tropical extreme seasons, both wet and dry, are relatively well

-characterized by a simple measure of convective plume buoyancy (see figure).
+characterized by a simple measure of convective plume buoyancy.
 This measure only depends on seasonal-mean temperature

 and moisture in the boundary layer and lower free troposphere.
 Understanding what leads to seasonal extremes in these